benjypng/logseq-powerblocks-plugin/README.md

 - `<%TIMEAMPM%>`
   This adds in time but in AM/PM format.

+- `<%YEAR%>`
+  This simply replaces the syntax with the current year.

 - `<%INPUT:How are you feeling today?%>`
   When including this syntax in a block, there will be an input where the placeholder will appear in the prompt.
 After submitting it, the values will be added to your template.

 - `<%RANDOMTAG:quotes%>`
   Use this syntax to get a random block that is tagged.
 In the above example, it will return a random block that is tagged with "quotes", or belongs to a page called "quotes".

+# Syntaxes (CONDITIONAL)

+Below is the list of syntaxes that rely on conditions specified.
+Blocks with the conditions will only appear if it matches the parameters.

+- `<%IFDAYOFWEEK:1"%>`
+  Block containing this syntax will only be added if the day of the week matches the day indicated.
+0 is Sunday, 1 is Monday and so on.

+- `<%IFMONTHOFYEAR:2%>`
+  Block containing this syntax will only be added if the month of the year matches the month indicated.
+0 is January, 1 is February and so on.

+- `<%IFYEAR:2023%>`
+  Block containing this syntax will only be added if the year matches the year indicated..

+- `<%IFDATE:tomorrow%>`
+  Block containing this syntax will only be added if the date mentioned in the block matches the current date.

+### AND / OR Conditions

+You can use AND OR conditions with the above conditional syntaxes.
+Below are some examples on how you can use it.

+- `<%AND <%IFDAYOFWEEK:2%> <%IFMONTHOFYEAR:0%> %> Hello World`
+  With the above block, `Hello World` will only be inserted every Tuesday of January.

+- `<%OR <%IFDAYOFWEEK:1%> <%IFDAYOFWEEK:5%> %> Hello World`
+  With the above block, `Hello World` will be rendered every Tuesday and every Friday.

 # Credits